Mihara/x1c3tool/manual/manual.md

 * `A` commands control the alias marked `DIGI 1` while `B` commands control `DIGI 2`
 * `1` turns the alias on, while `0` turns it off.
-* `R0` command resets the state to the one stored in the EEPROM.
+* `R0` command resets the state to the one stored in the EEPROM

 Further experimentation is required to ascertain whether this remote control does, in fact, work.
 I have not managed to invoke it by sending messages into the device from the BT side, so it might only work over the air, if at all.